 Other common concerns include feeding the hungry and cleaning up the environment.

-A June 2020 CDC study shows that 40% of Americans now suffer from anxiety, depression, trauma, substance abuse or suicidal ideas.
-As a result, some companies offer remote work or a change in work habits to help.
+A June 2020 CDC study shows that 40% of Americans now suffer from anxiety, depression, trauma, or substance abuse.
+As a result, some companies offer remote work or a change in work habits to help amend these issues.

-By now, most of us recognize the common phrase: “For every X dollars spent, we give Y to Z.” Anything your company can do to advance social justice or redress some problem of society will put you on the good list with your potential customers.
-Document how your company helps.
-Include this in your marketing.
+By now, most of us recognize the common phrase: “For every X dollars spent, we give Y to Z.” Anything your company can do to advance social justice or redress some problem of society will put you on the nice list with your potential customers.
+Document how your company helps, and include this in your marketing.